chrisolen1/fin-portfolio-mvo/README.md

 This repo explores various portfolio management theories, forecasting techniques, and optimization algorithms for financial portfolio management using ETF and macroeconomic data from Reuter's Datastream<sup>1</sup> and Wharton Research Data Services.<sup>2</sup>

-The initial portfolio simulated on is comprised of 11 ETFs and 31 additional financial and macroeconomic predictors was inspired by Obeidat et. al's<sup>3</sup> paper on adaptive portfolio asset allocation optimization.
+The initial portfolio simulated on over 10 years is comprised of 11 ETFs and 31 additional financial and macroeconomic predictors was inspired by Obeidat et. al's<sup>3</sup> paper on adaptive portfolio asset allocation optimization.

 ## CAPM Portfolio Returns vs. APT Portfolio Returns vs. Efficient Frontier Asset Returns